importTahsinZaman/react-recall/README.md

 Navigate to [http://localhost:4312](http://localhost:4312) to view captured events in real-time.

-> Tip: Add `react-recall` to your dev script so you don't need another terminal screen:
+> Tip: Add `react-recall` to your dev script so you don't need to run an extra command:
 >
 > ```json
 > "dev": "next dev & react-recall"